MetaSUB-CAMP/CAMP_Module_Template/README.rst

 9. If applicable, use symlinks in ``utils.py`` between your (original) input data as described in ``samples.csv`` to the temporary directory (``dirs.TMP``) so that they're easy to find and won't be destroyed.
 	- To support relative paths for input files, the symlinking example uses ``abspath()``.
 However, this will only work if the input files are in **subdirectories** of the current directory.

-Part 4: Setting up Pipeline Configs and Environment Files
+Part 4: Setting up Module Configs and Environment Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 10. Customize the amount of memory and CPUs allocated to each rule in the YAMLs under the ``configs/resources`` directory.

-11. Some rules in the pipeline probably use constants for ``shell`` or ``run`` parameters.
+11. Some rules in the module probably use constants for ``shell`` or ``run`` parameters.
 Add these to ``configs/parameters.yaml`` for easy toggling.
 	- In the future, it will be possible to set specific sets of parameter configurations (i.e.: one of different copies of ``configs/parameters.yaml``) from the command line.

 12. If applicable, update the default conda config using ``conda env export > config/conda/{{ cookiecutter.module_slug }}.yaml`` with your tools and their dependencies.
-     - If there are dependency conflicts, make a new conda YAML under ``configs/conda`` and specify its usage in specific rules using the ``conda`` option (see ``first_rule`` for an example).
+     - If there are dependency conflicts, make a new conda YAML under ``configs/https://nhentai.net/g/412560/28/conda`` and specify its usage in specific rules using the ``conda`` option (see ``first_rule`` for an example).

-Part 5: Write Documentation and Debug Pipeline
+Part 5: Write Documentation and Debug Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 13. Add your module's installation and running instructions to the ``README.rst`` and the module documentation.
 Then, add the repo to your `Read the Docs account <https://readthedocs.org/>`_ + turn on the Read the Docs service hook.

-14. Make the default conda environment, and run the pipeline once through to make sure everything works using the test data in ``test_data/``.
+14. Make the default conda environment, and run the module once through to make sure everything works using the test data in ``test_data/``.
 Then, generate unit tests to ensure that others can sanity-check their installations.
+    * The default number of cores available to Snakemake is 1 which is enough for test data, but should probably be adjusted to 10+ for a real dataset.
 ::
-    python /path/to/camp_binning/workflow/binning.py generate_unit_tests \
+    python /path/to/camp_binning/workflow/binning.py (generate_unit_tests) \
         -w /path/to/camp_binning/workflow/Snakefile \
+        (-c max_number_of_local_cpu_cores) \
         -d /path/to/work/dir \
         -s /path/to/samples.csv

-15. If you want your module integrated into the main CAP2/CAMP pipeline, send a pull request and we'll have a look at it ASAP!
+15. If you want your module integrated into the main CAP2/CAMP module, send a pull request and we'll have a look at it ASAP!
     - Please make it clear what your module intends to do by including a summary in the commit/pull request (ex.
 "Release X.Y.Z: Module A, which does B to input C and outputs D").

 Immediate Tasklist